tbroyer/gradle-apt-plugin/README.md

 ## Groovy support

-Starting with version 0.6, the plugin also configures `GroovyCompile` tasks added when the `groovy` plugin is applied.
+The plugin also configures `GroovyCompile` tasks added when the `groovy` plugin is applied.
 It does not however configure annotation processing for Groovy sources, only for Java sources used in joint compilation.
 To process annotations on Groovy sources, you'll have to configure your `GroovyCompile` tasks; e.g.